nathanielchu/simpleton-shell/README.md

 # Simpleton Shell

+Simsh SIMPleton SHell is a simple stripped down shell.

+## Overview

-Simpsh SIMPleton SHell is a simple stripped down shell.
+Simpsh SIMPleton SHell is a simple stripped down shell that creates arbitrary directed graphs of prcesses connected via pipes.
 Instead of a scripting language, developers invoke the simpsh command by passing it arguments telling it which files to access, which pipes to create, and which subcommands to invoke.
 It then creates or accesses all the files and creates all the pipes processes needed to run the subcommands, and reports the processe's exit status as they exit.

-## Options
+## Features

 Here is a detailed list of the command-line options that simpsh should support.
 Each option should be executed in sequence, left to right.